Let’s dive into Squad’s fundraising timeline

 The very first TestFlight version of Squad that we gave to real teenagers showed promise — they shared it with 1 or 2 friends, and came back to use it again, without us sending them a notification.
 That felt amazing, and gave us the signal we were looking for, which is why we doubled-down on the idea and fully built it out.

-Esther: Being acquired by a big company is a whole thing.
+Being acquired by a big company is a whole thing.
 Honestly, I knew very little about the process just a few months ago and wouldn’t have believed how many people it takes to get a deal like this done.
 A small army of folks were involved in the due diligence and legal paperwork for the merger.
-There were literally like 60 people involved and it took 8 weeks from verbally committing to Twitter to Closing the deal.
+There were 60+ people involved and it took 8 weeks from verbally committing to Twitter to closing the deal.
 (I am exhausted just thinking about it!)

 Since I’d gone into the Corp Dev meetings very nonchalantly, I was very surprised by their earnestness, and came away feeling like we could end up with term sheets quickly if we were open to that outcome.